gladstone-institutes/LODopt/README.md

 credentials::set_github_pat()
 ```
 ## Tutorial
-This [tutorial](https://www.dropbox.com/scl/fi/pzsghgjacosk6qx6io5uo/intro.html?rlkey=ghfvi5jz74gs09zhn8nw8jyg6&dl=1) introduces how to use the LODopt R package.
+This [tutorial](https://gladstone-institutes.github.io/LODopt/intro.html) introduces how to use the LODopt R package.

-<a href="https://www.dropbox.com/scl/fi/pzsghgjacosk6qx6io5uo/intro.html?rlkey=ghfvi5jz74gs09zhn8nw8jyg6&" target="_blank">This tutorial</a> introduces how to use the LODopt R package.

-## Tutorial
-<a href="https://gladstone-institutes.github.io/LODopt/intro.html" target="_blank">This tutorial</a> introduces how to use the LODopt R package.